GeoscienceAustralia/galileoQC/docs/source/methods.md

 ### Intersection Differences

 It is common to check differences in channel values at the intersection between a traverse flight-line and a control flight-line.
-The usual checks are for the height difference, and a primary gravity or gravity gradient channel. `AirGravQC` provides the `checkRMSIntersection` function for this purpose.
+The usual checks are for the height difference, and a primary gravity or gravity gradient channel. __pe*ga*susQC__ provides the `checkRMSIntersection` function for this purpose.

 It reports all traverse lines where the RMS difference in `zChannel` over all control line intersections is greater than `max_allowed_deltaZ`.
 If `divroot2` then the check is against the RMS difference divided by $\sqrt{2}$.